Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 - autodesk.design:components.renderstyle.property-1.0.0
 - autodesk.design:components.transformation-1.0.0
 - autodesk.design:components.unit-1.0.0

+TODO: Show where to get the schema description, when it will be available through public FSS.

 As the simplest example, an asset of type `autodesk.design:assets.binary-1.0.0` will have only one component `autodesk.design:assets.binary-1.0.0` and this is enough to fulfil its role of storing data related to location, status and type of the binary data.